RiccardoGMoschetti/AADPlayground/docs/index.md

 # Welcome to authentico.dev

-These pages are meant to guide a developer to simply set up authentication for their client and server applications.
+These pages want to be a guide for developers who wish to learn how to simply set up authentication for their client and server applications.
+None of the samples use SDKs/libraries like ADAL or MSAL.
+In this way, you can learn how the flows are engineered.

 ## Azure Active Directory
 Jump right in to see: